-When a schedulability test was successful, then the reservation parameters are stored in the reservation database.
+When a schedulability test is successful, then the reservation parameters are stored in the reservation database.
 The reservation database is used by the resource management system for book-keeping operations.
-Each accepted QoS request is added to the reservation table, and must be kept until the multimedia application terminates or the OoS requirements changes.
+Each accepted QoS request is added to the reservation table, and must be kept until the multimedia application terminates or the QoS requirements change.
 Enhancements to existing reservations are only allowed if the additionally required resources are available.
 An example reservation table is shown in Table 1.
-The most important information in the reservation table is the CPU utilization of the specific multimedia processes (the product of processing time and rate).
-This information is used in the schedulability test.
-Additionally, the processing time of an application and its related parameters are kept.
-If the rate-monotonic scheduling algorithm is used, the fixed scheduling priority of the application is computed and stored.
-Typical parameters of a Motion-JPEG software decoder are shown in the first row of Table 1.
-The application takes 10.9 ms to decode an incoming M-JPEG frame, and the processing rate is 30 frames per second.
-This process takes 32.7 percent of the whole CPU capacity.
-Because the process has the second highest period in this process system the process is assigned the second highest priority 1.

-Index Processing Time per Period (ms) Rate (s -1 ) CPU Utilization (%) Priority (RM)
+Index Processing Time per Period (ms) Rate (s ^{.1}) CPU Utilization (%) Priority (RM)

 0 10.9 30 32.7 1

 1 0.025 8000 20.0 0

-.

-· " ••

 5 200 1 20.0 2